About Us & Our History

 Since inception the Memorial Hall has continues to rely on revenue generated through hire fees, fund raising activities and the occasional charitable donations and grants in order to remain financially viable.
 It has no other source of regular income or support.

-The Trustees work hard to keep the Halls, their facilities and the surroundings in a good state of repair and decoration.
+The Trustees work hard to keep the Halls, its facilities and surroundings (including the large, adjacent recreational field) in a good state of repair and decoration.
 At the same time, they are always seeking out and applying for grants and awards to undertake improvements.
-Since 2013 they have secured funding to refurbish both sets of toilets (adding facilities both for disabled users and baby changing), much-needed improvements to the external guttering and fascia boards and, most recently, to install a brand new kitchen.
-In addition new curtains have been hung and a programme of internal decorating has commenced.
+Since 2013 we have secured funding to refurbish both sets of toilets (adding facilities both for disabled users and baby changing); create a brand new, fully fitted kitchen; install a sustainable, air-source heating system; restore the original wooden flooring in both halls; replace the curtains; completely redecorate throughout; complete much-needed improvements to the external guttering and fascia boards and, most recently, install new front doors and double glazed windows in the Large Hall and a 360 degree external CCTV system for added security.